-Special Psalms Help Pakistani Christians with Persecution, Pandemic, and Unity
+Special Psalms Help Pakistani Christians with Persecution, Pandemic, and Disunity

 3) Unity among denominations

 The singing of the Punjabi Psalms has been successful in creating unity among churches in Pakistan.
 Their metrical verses can be heard and sung at any church or denomination in Pakistan.
-In fact, all major and minor Protestant denominations, such as the Church of Pakistan (a unification of Lutherans, Methodists, and Anglicans), Baptists, Brethren, Presbyterians (United and Reformed), Pentecostals, and Charismatics make use of these psalms.
+In fact, all major and minor Protestant denominations, such as the Church of Pakistan (a unification of Lutherans, Methodists, and Anglicans), Baptists, Brethren, Presbyterians (United and Reformed), Pentecostals, and charismatics make use of these psalms.
 Within the Roman Catholic Church, these psalms are widely used as well.

-It indicates that when members of a particular denomination attend the church service of a different denomination, they can take full part in worship through the singing of these psalms.
+This means when members of a particular denomination attend the service of a different denomination, they can take full part in worship through the singing of these psalms.
 It is even more helpful for the vast numbers of Christians in Pakistan who never had access to education, particularly the older generation, to use these psalms in their religious, social, and family gatherings.
 They all can sing these psalms on occasions of joy, celebration, sorrow, and grief.
-Among the Pakistani churches, psalms are often identified and remembered by their chorus instead of by their numerical number.
-This makes things easier especially for those who cannot read but know the Zabur by heart.
+Among Pakistani churches, psalms are often identified and remembered by their chorus instead of by their numerical number.
+This makes things easier especially for those who cannot read but who know the Zabur by heart.

-The Punjabi Psalms are a symbol of unity and harmony among different Christian denominations in Pakistan, and they continue to build up a strong bond within the diverse churches.
+The Punjabi Psalms are a symbol of unity and harmony among different Christian denominations in Pakistan, and they continue to build up a strong bond within its diverse churches.
 The Punjabi Zabur are beyond denominational boundaries.
-This reinforces the need to give credit to the entire Christian community in Pakistan for equally contributing toward the use of zabur in worship.
+This reinforces the need to give credit to the entire Christian community in Pakistan for equally contributing toward the use of the Zabur in worship.
 The beautiful melodies of the Punjabi Psalter can be heard, as the phrase in Pakistan goes, “from Karachi to Khyber”—meaning from corner to corner across the country.

 Christians in Pakistan remain thankful for the precious heritage of the Punjabi Psalms, as they continue to be blessed by the spiritual depth and comfort found in these cherished songs.
 Through this unique resource, they express their faith in God.
-The contextualized Psalms bring restoration to burdened souls, and bolster the Christians throughout Pakistan against division, persecution, hardship, and disease.
+The contextualized Psalms bring restoration to burdened souls, and bolster Christians throughout Pakistan against division, persecution, hardship, and disease.

 Yousaf Sadiq is a visiting assistant professor of anthropology at Wheaton College.
 This essay is adapted from his book, The Contextualized Psalms (Punjabi Zabur): A Precious Heritage of the Global Punjabi Christian Community.